 Social Solidarity, Organic Solidarity

 Similar in meaning to David Emile Durkheim's term mechanical solidarity, collective solidarity or community solidarity refers to a state of social bonding or interdependency which rests on similarity of beliefs and values, shared activities, and ties of kinship and cooperation among members of a community.
-Mechanical solidarity is a term used by David Emile Durkheim to refer to a state of community bonding and rests on a similarity of beliefs and values, shared activities, and ties of kinship and cooperation.
+Mechanical solidarity is a term used by David Emile Durkheim to refer to a state of collective solidarity or community bonding.
 Emile Durkheim introduced the terms "mechanical solidarity" and "organic solidarity" as part of his theory of the development of societies in "The Division of Labour in Society" (1893).

-In mechanical solidarity, its cohesion and integration comes from the homogeneity of individuals.
+In collective solidarity or mechanical solidarity, its cohesion and integration comes from the homogeneity of individuals.
 People feel connected through similar work, educational and religious training, and lifestyle.
-Mechanical solidarity is found in "traditional" and small scale societies.
-In mechanical solidarity social integration is based on mutuality of interests found in those societies with little division of labor and modernization.
+Collective solidarity or mechanical solidarity is found in "traditional" and small scale societies.
+In collective solidarity or mechanical solidarity social integration is based on mutuality of interests found in those societies with little division of labor and modernization.
 Organic solidarity is a term used by Emile Durkheim to refer to a state of interdependency created by the specialization of roles and in which individuals and institutions become acutely dependent on others in a complex division of labour.

 Underground Coal Mine - Charles Vaught, David L. Smith, Virgina Polytechnic